Learning through sharing

 The scheme runs during September-April (semester one and two).

-Applications to become a mentor this September are open now.
-The deadline to apply as a mentor is 7 October 2020.
+Applications to become a mentor for September 2021 are open now.
+The deadline to apply as a mentor will be announced shortly.
 Once you apply, you’ll need to complete online training and attend an induction seminar, in order to understand the scheme structure and your role.

 For more information email CultureConnect@shu.ac.uk